 As well as schools offering the curriculums of the International Baccalaureate Organisation, the UK, the US, France, India, Pakistan, Bangladesh and Sri Lanka, there are bilingual schools that follow both Omani and international qualifications.
 Coeducational day schooling is the norm.

 Oman has seven IB World Schools, of which six teach in English and one in Arabic and English.
-A total of four schools are authorised to offer the IB Diploma and one, ABA Oman International School, follows all three stages of the IB curriculum.
+A total of five schools are authorised to offer the IB Diploma and four of these follow all three stages of the IB curriculum.

 International schools groups operating in Oman include Inspired, which owns Knowledge Gate International School, and SABIS, which runs the International School of Choueifat – Muscat.
 Both schools offer IGCSEs and A-levels, while KGIS, which teaches in English and Arabic, also offers Oman’s Bilingual General Education Diploma.